RohittCodes/heymate/README.md

       model_name = 'dankmeme',
       prompt_template = 'act like dankmeme, an ai bot that provides you with the best memes you can find on the internet and provide a response to the following text: {{text}}';
 ```

+NOTE: To use the bots you need to manually setup the bots into your mysql database using prisma studio.
+Will be updating the code to automate this process in the future and users will be able to setup their own bots using the MindsDB API.

 ### Running the Application